DFNaiff/dfnaiff.github.io/docs/_posts/2024-05-20-diffusion-tutorial-1.markdown

 >    1. The distribution $p(x, y) := p(x \mid y) q(y)$ is close to $q(x, y)$ in some relevant sense.

-Notice that, although we are dealing with labeled data here, the problem is conceptually different than supervised learning.
+Notice that, although we are dealing with labeled data here, the problem is conceptually different from supervised learning.
 In particular, we are not interested in giving a label $y$ for some given $x$, but instead, _given_ $y$, generating samples $x$ such that $y$ is a correct label for $x$.
 Of course, conditional generation is reduced to unconditional generation when we are dealing with a single null label $y$.

 When dealing with neural networks, our task (when considering the more general case of conditional generation) simplifies to: